 Tips For Staying Safe at Night

-As far as big cities go around the globe Ho Chi Minh City is a relatively safe city and there’s little violent crime towards local and tourists.
+As far as big cities go around the globe Ho Chi Minh City is a relatively safe city and there’s little violent crime towards locals and tourists.
 However, there are certain things you should be aware of.
 Here are some measures you should take to avoid danger and crime at night:

 Bag and phone snatching